anhphong22/NLP/README.md

-# This project is to implement some basic ML algorithms in practice
+# This project is to implement some basic NLP algorithms
-## 1. Linear Regression (closed form, Gradient Descent, sklearn packages)